Columbia Law School Programs

 • Register with LSAC.org

 • Begin application for LEAD program.
-Applications open on March 15 through LSAC.org, and must be completed by June 15.
-Updated applications and preview application can be found on the LEAD Program website
+Applications open on April 15 through LSAC.org, and must be completed by June 15.

-• Begin drafting Project Plan and personal statement/ essay in consultation with GS law school advisor.
+• Begin drafting Project Plan and personal statement/essay in consultation with GS pre-law advisor.
 Applicants are required to submit three essays, and may submit one optional essay.
 Please see here for additional information.

-• LSAT or GRE scores must be received by July 1st of the application year
+• Have taken the LSAT or GRE by June 15 of the application year

-• Obtain Dean’s Certification from GS law school advisor
+• Obtain Dean’s Certification from GS pre-law advisor

 Please see the LEAD Program website for additional information regarding the application timeline, process, and requirements, as well as frequently asked questions.